hongxinli/Dijit-Tree-CheckBox/Query-Engine.md

 ### Other Usage

 As stated before, the usage of the Query Engine is not limited to just object stores.
-It can be used with an arbitrary array of JavaScript key:value pairs object as the following example demonstrates:
+It can be used with any arbitrary array of JavaScript key:value pairs object as the following example demonstrates:

 ```javascript